FAQ for Sub Seekers

 6. How do I save changes to Sub Seeker?

-For ease of use, particularly on mobile devices, changes made to your Sub Seeker user profile are automatically saved - you do not need to ‘Save’ your changes unless specified.
+Changes made to your Sub Seeker user profile are automatically saved - you do not need to ‘Save’ your changes unless specified.

 7. How do I update my availability on Sub Seeker?